A real job?

 - Positions that require a particularly high level of skill and judgment may have additional age requirements.
 Please be sure to read the entire listing below for this information.

-- We welcome international applicants and use CCUSA as our visa sponsoring agency.
+- We welcome international applicants and use CCUSA & IENA as our J1 Visa sponsoring agencies.

-- All staff must have, or be willing to obtain, CPR and First Aid certification.
+- All staff must have, or be willing to obtain, CPR and First Aid certification (at their own expense).

-- Working at camp is a full-time summer commitment – most staff live on-site in cabins for the entire season.
+- Working at camp is a full-time summer commitment – most staff live on-site for the entire season.

 - Our minimum contract period is in most cases 10 weeks, beginning early June and ending mid-August.